 Involved in the initial rollout for the first Apple retail stores as an employee at one of America's top architectural firms.
 Responsibilities included working with the lead design team to ensure Apple's standard plan would fit in select mall locations around the world.
 Each store's construction had to be implemented according to mall tenant improvement guidelines and conform to regional code specifications.
 Build-outs were coordinated remotely with contractors and frequent site visits were required to verify the accuracy of dimensions to Apple's meticulous standards.

-Proposed design for a Community Theatre renovation.
+Proposed renovation for a Community Theatre in San Diego.
 The challenge was to boost the organization’s visibility and accessibility by creating a stronger connection between the building and surrounding business district.
 The existing building had a dark, defensive presence with small openings.
 To reinvent its image, we lightened the facade, removed windows at the terrace level and added a large sliding door as the grand welcoming gesture to the community.
 A built-in planter was demolished and stairs were widened to maximize pedestrian access to the multi-functional terrace.
 Strong graphics on an interior video wall draws the eye into an enlarged lobby which doubles as a gallery for local artists.
 At night, live stage performances are projected on the exterior screen to give a voyeuristic glimpse of what's happening inside.